This post is also available in: Español (Spanish)

 How JacksonWhite Can Help

-At JacksonWhite, we have helped dozens of Arizona families recover from dog bite incidents.
+At JacksonWhite, we have helped many Arizona families get properly compensated from dog bite incidents.
 Our personal injury team, led by Jared E. Everton, has extensive knowledge about Arizona personal injury law and specializes in helping dog bite victims.
 We offer a free consultation to any potential personal injury clients.
 We also guarantee (if we end up representing you) that we will win your case or you don’t pay.

 Call Personal Injury Attorney Jared Everton at (480) 467-4392 to discuss your case today.